getsentry/sentry-native/CONTRIBUTING.md

 Only on Windows using crashpad with its WER handler module:

 - `fastfail`: Crashes the application using the `__fastfail` intrinsic directly, thus by-passing SEH.
 - `stack-buffer-overrun`: Triggers the Windows Control Flow Guard, which also fast fails and in turn by-passes SEH.
-  This command requires the cmake option `-DSENTRY_ENABLE_EXAMPLE_CFG=On`.